firefox-devtools/profiler/docs-developer/call-tree.md

       E       G
 ```

 This structure makes it much easier to tell where time is being spent in different parts of the application.
 Here the call tree shows that function `A` is the root of our samples, and all samples were called from there.
 According to this call tree `B` calls out to two different functions, `C` and `H`.
-However with just this tree we do not yet know how long each function took.
+However with only this tree we do not yet know how long each function took.
 This is where self time and running time come into play.

 # Self and running time